 While we can’t say we loved the intense passion fruit flavor, we did enjoy Grolet’s artful yellow and red ‘apple.’
 The pastry had a realistic skin that yielded to cream surrounding a gooey center of caramelized apple.

 The tea tower also included tea sandwiches, a mixture of scones and a special nutty Bretonne cookie topped with puffed sarrasin (buckwheat).

-La Pâtisserie du Meurice par Cédric Grolet is located at 6 Rue de Castiglione, 75001 Paris, France.
+La Pâtisserie du Meurice by Cédric Grolet is located at 6 Rue de Castiglione, 75001 Paris, France.
 The pastry savant has a second location at 35 Avenue de l’Opéra, 75002 Paris, France.
-We enjoyed his creations during afteroon tea at the Hotel Le Meurice.

 Though Michalak is a celebrity chef with TV appearances, books and a pastry school, he and his team don’t cut corners when it comes to baking cake in France.
 The cakes at Michalak are as striking as any we saw in all of the country’s capital.

 Visiting Michalak on Valentine’s Day made our decision easier.
 Of course, we wanted to stay in theme by sharing either a Mon Koeur or a Love Apple.

 Inspired by the chocolate in the shop, we chose a Mon Koeur made with a chocolate cookie, creamy Caribbean dark chocolate, exotic compote and passion fruit cream.
 One bite led to several before the Mon Koeur was no more.

 Michalak sells a range of chocolate including bars shaped like Klaviers (i.e. keyboards) that caught Daryl’s eye.
 He’s both a keyboardist and a chocolate lover.
 As for Mindi, she was more drawn to the Gianduja hot chocolate.
 She’s just a chocolate lover.